 You could start your hike e.g. from Wengen or Kleine Scheidegg.

 Get The Steam Lok and Get Up Brienzer Rothorn

-Visiting the Brienzer Rothorn (on a clear) day has been one of the most amazing experiences I have made in Switzerland and it is my favorite mountain ride and it is one of the most beautiful places in Interlaken – or probably in the world!
+Visiting the Brienzer Rothorn (on a clear) day has been one of the most amazing experiences I have had in Switzerland.
+And it is my favorite mountain ride, and it is one of the most beautiful places in Interlaken – or probably in the world!

 Visit Rosenlaui Glacier Gorge

 The Galcier Gorge Rosenlaui is part of the Unesco World Heritage Jungfrau-Aletsch.
 Okay, Rosenlaui Glacier Gorge is not in Interlaken but close and should be on your bucket list as well.

 Especially on hot days, walking through the gorge is amazing – but also after heavy rainfalls as the waterfalls are stronger – you have to do a bit of hiking.
 Still, it is a gradual ascent where you will pass waterfalls, natural whirlpools, and more.